 The course covers topics in Internet security.
 The course discusses security threats, vulnerabilities of protocols and the different types of attacks.
 Preventive and defensive mechanisms are covered, such as: e-mail security, web security, IP security, network management security, wireless security, intrusion detection techniques, firewalls, VPNs and tracing the source of attacks.
-Student projects will be composed of implementation, simulation and research components.
-Prerequisite: EECE 350 or EECE 351.
+Student projects will be composed of implementation, simulation, and research components.
+Students cannot receive credits for both EECE 655 and CMPS 243.Prerequisite: EECE 350 or EECE 351.